 The full details are available here.

-The Expression of Interest deadline for the 2019 Special Edition is July 31, 2017.
+The Expression of Interest deadline for the 2019 Special Edition was July 31, 2017.

 March Special Edition – Call for Editors closed October 7, 2013.